oneeve8/kobble-data/content/How to Pray the Rosary.md

 ::: slide
 #### Prayers of the Holy Rosary
 The Prayer given by Our Blessed Mother at Fatima:
-"O my Jesus, forgive us our sins, save us from the fires of hell.
-Lead all souls to Heaven, especially those in most need of Your mercy."
+O my Jesus, forgive us our sins, save us from the fires of hell.
+Lead all souls to Heaven, especially those in most need of Your mercy.
 :::
 ::: slide
 #### Prayers of the Holy Rosary